cogilv25/21010093uhi_DataAnalytics/README.md

 # 21010093uhi_DataAnalytics
 The easiest way to view this content will be by accessing the [GitHub repository](https://github.com/cogilv25/21010093uhi_DataAnalytics/tree/main)

-"3 - Minimal Model Generation For Testing" should be used for building and testing the 2 models as quickly as possible.
-This is a minimal python kernel notebook that builds a model and tests it.
+"3 - Minimal Model Generation For Testing" should be used for building and testing the 2 models as quickly as possible by viewing it on GitHub and clicking the open in colab button.
+This is a minimal python kernel notebook that builds the models and tests them.

 - "1 - Analysis" uses an R kernel to analyse the dataset.
 - "2 - Model Generation" uses a python kernel to build multiple models and search for an optimal linear and DNN model respectively.